Cyclic operads, Koszul complexes, and hairy graph complexes

 \section{Torsion modules}

 The purpose of this section is to review some generalities on torsion modules, working over the $\kk$-linear category $(\kk \ub)_{(\pm;\mp)}$ for a fixed choice of $(\pm; \mp)$.
 (The reader may prefer to restrict to the case $(+;+)$, which corresponds to $\kk \ub$, since this case exemplifies all the salient features, but is slightly simpler, due to the absence of signs.)
-Most of the material is well-known.

 The discussion involves the functor $\kubg^\sharp \otimes_{\kubg} -$, considered as an endofunctor of the category of $\kubg$-modules.
 This arises naturally when considering Koszul complexes in Section \ref{sect:koszul} and their applications.
-This explains the relevance of this material for our current purposes.

 Throughout this section, $\kk$ is taken to be a field, for simplicity.